thomasbruninx/linerewrite/README.md

 ## How does it work?
 It's easy!
 Just build and install the application and Bob is your uncle.
-Once it's installed use like the examples bellow:

 ### Basic usage
 ```